ding2/drush-ding-deploy/README.txt

 new build into place.
 Then it runs updb and additional commands before setting the site online again.
 If any of this fails, the entire deployment is rolled back.

+drush @prod ding-deploy

+Deploys, sets the site offline, makes a database dump and moves the new build into place.
+Then it runs updb and additional commands before setting the site online again.
+If any of this fails, the entire deployment is rolled back.

+drush ding-deploy-build --make-file=bootstrap.make testbuild

+Builds from the specified bootstrap file into testbuild/profiles/<profile>.
+This command is not supposed to be used for deployment, it is used internally by ding-deploy, and is usefull for creating development sites without using a full build setup.